aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentpartsavingargs/_index.md

 When the callback is invoked, this property contains the file name that was generated by Aspose.Words.
 You can change the value of this property to save the document part into a different file.
 Note that the file name for each part must be unique.

-[getDocumentPartFileName()](../../com.aspose.words/documentpartsavingargs\#getDocumentPartFileName--) / [setDocumentPartFileName(java.lang.String)](../../com.aspose.words/documentpartsavingargs\#setDocumentPartFileName-java.lang.String-) must contain only the file name without the path.
+[getDocumentPartFileName()](../../com.aspose.words/documentpartsavingargs\#getDocumentPartFileName) / [setDocumentPartFileName(java.lang.String)](../../com.aspose.words/documentpartsavingargs\#setDocumentPartFileName-java.lang.String) must contain only the file name without the path.
 Aspose.Words determines the path for saving using the document file name.
 If output document file name was not specified, for instance when saving to a stream, this file name is used only for referencing document parts.
 The same is true when saving to EPUB format.

 **P:Aspose.Words.Saving.DocumentPartSavingArgs.DocumentPartStream**

 **Returns:**
 java.lang.String - The file name (without path) where the document part will be saved to.
-### getDocumentPartStream() {#getDocumentPartStream--}
+### getDocumentPartStream() {#getDocumentPartStream}
 ```
 public OutputStream getDocumentPartStream()
 ```